AMD’s top supercomputer wins are a big moment in ‘heated competition’

 But AMD has a lot of market share to gain in commercial client PCs and consumer PCs.
 PCs are a $32 billion market opportunity.
 Zen 3 CPUs code-named Milan are slated to ship as Epyc 3 processors in 2020.
 A successor chip, Genoa, is expected to debut in 2022.

 For the $35 billion server market, Su said AMD expects to double the number of available server platforms based on Epyc this year, with more than 140 enterprise servers expected to ship with Epyc.
-Su noted that while the progress of Moore’s Law — which predicts a doubling of performance every two years — is slowing, AMD is exploring new packaging techniques such as X3D, which can stack chips vertically.
+Su noted that while the progress of Moore’s law — which predicts a doubling of performance every two years — is slowing, AMD is exploring new packaging techniques such as X3D, which can stack chips vertically.

 Su said AMD has shipped over 150 million units in gaming in the current generation of game consoles for the Microsoft Xbox One and Sony PlayStation 4 machines.
 Now it will provide RDNA 2-based chips for the upcoming PlayStation 5 and Xbox Series X. RDNA 2 will augur in the real-time ray tracing tech pioneered by Nvidia in GPUs.
 Gaming is a $12 billion market opportunity for AMD.

-Those are expected to ship late this year, and then AMD is expected to move on to RDNA 3 GPUs by 2022 on an unspecified “advanced node.”
+Those chips are expected to ship late this year, and then AMD is expected to move on to RDNA 3 GPUs by 2022 on an unspecified “advanced node.”
 AMD’s David Wang, head of the Radeon business, said that each generation will target a 50% improvement in performance per watt, a measure of efficiency.

 Rick Bergman, executive vice president at AMD, said, “This is really a watershed moment for AMD.
 In three major categories of performance, AMD is the leader.”

-Over time, by 2023, AMD is shooting for 20% compound annual growth rate for revenues, 50%-plus gross margins, 20% for operating margin, and 15%-plus for free cash flow margin.
+By 2023, AMD is shooting for 20% compound annual growth rate for revenues, 50%-plus gross margins, 20% for operating margin, and 15%-plus for free cash flow margin.
 Those are all proxies for much better financial performance than AMD has been able to achieve in the past.

 AMD showed off an image of what RDNA 2 graphics with real-time ray tracing would look like (see the image above).

-“We are the new datacenter leader,” said Forrest Norrod, senior vice presiden at AMD’s data center and embedded business group.
+“We are the new datacenter leader,” said Forrest Norrod, senior vice presiden at AMD’s datacenter and embedded business group.

+Patrick Moorhead, analyst at Moor Insights & Strategy, said in an email, “Overall, AMD looks to be going for a growth play with a 20% CAGR commitment, a massive uptick over the 14% CAGR the past 5 years.
+Most of that growth will come from datacenter CPUs and GPUs.”

+He said that splitting out CDNA for the datacenter (from RDNA for gaming and consumer markets) is a good move as “as datacenter GPUs don’t need many of the features a consumer graphics card needs.”